ljazzal/jazzalin.github.io/_pages/about.md

 I am particularly interested in the combination of robust state estimation and control algorithms with neural oscillatory dynamics.
 As of June 2021, I have had the opportunity of working with [SpiNNaker neuromorphic hardware](http://apt.cs.manchester.ac.uk/projects/SpiNNaker/project/Access/) to validate neuronal network models and explore strategies for closed-loop control.
 In the future, I hope to integrate my findings into a larger robotic system to evaluate the influence of the environment on neuronal dynamics.

-In general, I am very enthusiastic about the use of robotics as a tool to validate models from neuroscience.
-Conversely, I firmly believe in drawing inspiration from Nature to design and ultimately better understand robotic systems.
+In general, I am enthusiastic about the interplay between robotics and neuroscience: on the one hand as a source of inspiration to design and ultimately better understand robotic systems, on the other as an opportunity to embody abstract models.